jcac2000/Juice-Shop/README.md

 }
 ```

-The JavaScript code prevents SQL Injection by acting as a "barrier."
+The JavaScript code prevents SQL Injection by acting as a basic entry barrier.
-When a user types the classical expression ' OR 1=1--, the JavaScript treats it as a Literal String.
+If a user types the expression ' OR 1=1-- to bypass the authentication process, the JavaScript treats it as a Literal String.
 By sending it as a JSON property, it arrives at the server as a single value.

-If you were using old-school concatenation, the ' might break the code.
-But in our improved script, the JavaScript ensures the entire malicious string is sent as one unit to the Parameterized Query on the backend, where it is safely compared against the database.
+A basic concatenation with this entry might materialize the exploit.
+This JavaScript code ensures that the malicious string is sent as one unit to the Parameterized Query on the backend, where it is safely compared against the database.

+<h2>CSS:</h2>
-Finally, the file includes a CSS component to emulate the original form provided in https://preview.owasp-juice.shop/#/login
+Finally, the file includes a CSS to emulate the original form provided in https://preview.owasp-juice.shop/#/login

 ```CSS
 body { font-family: 'Segoe UI', Tahoma, Geneva, Verdana, sans-serif; background-color: #1e1e1e; color: #cfcfcf; display: flex; justify-content: center; align-items: center; height: 100vh; margin: 0; }